oshosingh/Secure-Pseudo-Queue/README.md

 ### 1. Server/
     -> POST API URL = http://43.204.8.156:8080/api/transaction/data  (accepts = transaction object in json format)
     -> Created an API for accepting transaction object from the user.
-    -> Using AES encryption algorithm with Initialization verctor to increase security by making the pattern complex for encrypting the fields.
+    -> Using AES encryption algorithm with Initialization verctor to encrypt the fields.
     -> Using RestTemplate class for making an api request to the fake queue service.

 ### 2. receiever/ (Fake Queue Application) <br />